 3. CETT School of Tourism, Hospitality and Gastronomy

-International students who earn a Bachelor of Science in Culinary Arts and Gastronomic Sciences through this institute will be renowned for their leadership and management skills in the food business, local communities, and haute cuisine.
-Students will gain a multidisciplinary understanding of the culinary and gastronomic phenomena, including their scientific, technical, social, cultural, and managerial underpinnings.
+International students who study the Bachelor’s Degree in Culinary and Gastronomic Sciences at CETT-UB receive training in creativity, food science, business management, culinary operations, and haute cuisine projects.
+Students gain a multidisciplinary understanding of culinary and gastronomic phenomena, including scientific, technical, social, cultural, and managerial foundations.

 4. Le Cordon Bleu, Madrid